A's rally to beat Twins 6-5 on Langeliers' homer in 8th. Newcomb earns win without facing a batter

 “That’s just kind of this group,” Langeliers said.
 “Most of these guys were here last year, went through that tough season.
 Going through something like that brings the guys closer together.
 We really just want to fight for each other.”

-Sean Newcomb (1-0) came on in relief to face Willi Castro with two outs in the eighth and picked off Austin Martin to end the inning.
-The A’s said it’s the first time in team history a pitcher won in the majors without facing a batter.
+Sean Newcomb (1-0) came on in relief to face Willi Castro with two outs in the eighth.
+With a 1-1 count on Castro, Newcomb picked off Austin Martin to end the inning.
+The A’s said it’s the first time in team history a pitcher won without officially facing a batter.

 Minnesota trailed 4-1 before Royce Lewis’ solo homer in the sixth and Castro’s go-ahead three-run shot in the seventh.
 It was Castro’s first home run away from Target Field in Minnesota since May 21.